The Safest and Most Dangerous Places in Barnes County, ND: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Barnes County is $561 per year, which is $97 more than the national average and $76 more than North Dakota's state average.
-Below we compare counties similar to Barnes County:
+The overall cost of crime per resident in Barnes County is $561 per year, which is $97 more than the national average and $76 more than North Dakota's state average.
+The comparison below uses counties similar to Barnes County:

 • In Cass County, ND, crime costs $452 per person, which is $110 less than in Barnes County.